RodrigoPalazon/rodrigo_website/README.md

 1. [Bootstrap 4.4.1:](https://getbootstrap.com/docs/4.4/getting-started/introduction/)
     - Bootstrap was used to assist with the responsiveness and styling of the website.
 1. [Google Fonts:](https://fonts.google.com/)
-    - Google fonts were used to import the 'Titillium Web' font into the style.css file which is used on all pages throughout the project.
+    - Google fonts were used to import the 'Poppins' and 'Rakkas' fonts into the style.css file which is used on all pages throughout the project.
 1. [Font Awesome:](https://fontawesome.com/)
     - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
 1. [jQuery:](https://jquery.com/)
     - jQuery came with Bootstrap to make the navbar responsive but was also used for the smooth scroll function in JavaScript.
 1. [Git](https://git-scm.com/)
-    - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
+    - Git was used for version control to commit from the local repository and Push to GitHub.
 1. [GitHub:](https://github.com/)
     - GitHub is used to store the projects code after being pushed from Git.
 1. [Gimp:](https://www.gimp.org)